 Then, make sure it does not happen again.
 You should:

-We serve Fountain Hills, Scottsdale, Rio Verde, Paradise Valley, Cave Creek, Carefree, Mesa, Tempe, Chandler, Gilbert and the Phoenix area with expert air conditioning and heating services.
+We serve Fountain Hills, Mesa, Rio Verde, Cave Creek, Carefree, and the Phoenix area with expert air conditioning and heating services.